 Found a colour you love but wish it were matte?
 You can fix that with powder blusher.
 Find a (shimmer-free) product that’s close to your lipstick colour, press it into your lips with your finger, and voilà—matte lip colour.
 We like Clinique’s Blushing Blush Powder Blush (£24).

-For the “your lips, only better” look—also known as the “I just ate a popsicle” effect—make a kissy face and dab your lipstick onto the center of your lips (your finger works well here).
-You’ll get just a kiss of color right where you want it.
-Bright, poppy shades like Boots No7’s Stay Perfect Lipstick ($10) in Smooth Shiraz are best for this.
+For the “your lips, only better” look—also known as the “I just ate a popsicle” effect—make a kissy face and dab your lipstick onto the centre of your lips (your finger works well here).
+You’ll get just a kiss of colour right where you want it.
+Bright, poppy shades like No7’s Stay Perfect Lipstick (£10) in Smooth Shiraz are best for this.

 Exfoliation is mandatory.
 Pricey lip scrubs are not.
 You can make your own with a little bit of sugar and anything gooey—honey, lip balm, face serum, any kind of oil.
 Or use a soft toothbrush or clean spoolie to gently buff away flakes.
 Once they’re smooth, don’t forget to keep them hydrated and your lipstick will always look smooth.

 First, a quick biology lesson.
 “Lip tissue differs from skin tissue on other parts of the body in that it not only has fewer cell layers of thickness but also has reduced total fats and oils (lipids) and especially a deficiency of cholesterol,” Dr. Thornfeldt says.
 “Thus its protective barrier properties are easily compromised.”
 Which explains why lips get dry and chapped, causing you to seek relief in the form of lip balm.